The Family's Defensive Alliance: Main characters

 Dai's older sister with a severe attitude problem.
-It is shown in the anime to have originated owing to her mother making her do all the housework.
-She is for the most part a misunderstood and very confused young lady.
-She has an optimistic side as well but it appears very rarely.
-She has a liking for rock music and it is shown in the third episode of the anime. she does get very annoyed by Dai but, nevertheless still cares for him.
+Her angst and difficult behavior are a result of her mother making her do all the housework.
+She has an optimistic side as welln but it appears very rarely.
+She has a liking for rock music, as shown in the third episode of the anime.
+She frequently gets annoyed by Dai but still cares for him.